Orozzzz/hexlet-git/INFO.md

-git awesome!
+new text
-new line
+test
-add new content
+experiment with amend